-Although most OER are created digitally, there are many repositories that allow for the creation of high-quality print copies of OER textbooks, including OpenStax Textbooks and Open Textbook Library.
+Although most OER are created digitally, there are many repositories that allow for the creation of high-quality print copies of OER textbooks.
 If you have a print copy made, there is a cost involved, but it's much smaller than the cost of a traditional textbook.
-Barnes & Noble College is an OpenStax partner.
-Through the application "Coursware", we are able to bring to life an Openstax book and make it interactive for the fraction of the cost of major publishers.

-How do I know that the textbook is academic quality?
+How do I know that the textbook is comparable to traditional textbooks?

 Most repositories have a review function that allows you to see what other faculty members across the country think about the text.
 Many large repositories have a peer-review system in place, and some even allow you to see who has adopted the book for a course.

 What will happen when the text I'm using is out of date?

 Some repositories have already issued second and third editions of popular OER texts.
 OpenStax, for example, allows instructors who've adopted the text to leave comments that are then integrated into the new versions, resulting in crowd-sourced corrections.

 You also have the option to update out-of-date sections yourself, or to find up-to-date sections from other OER textbooks and use only the portions you need.
 The good thing about OER materials is that you are free to adapt them and integrate your adaptations seamlessly into the text.

 What about supplemental material like test banks and study guides?